Flammemus/Hellbent/README.md

 ## Download:

-To download the game click the green "<>Code" button located above the project files, then at the bottom of the dropdown, click Download ZIP.
+To download the game:

+click the green "<>Code" button located above the project files, then at the bottom of the dropdown, click Download ZIP.

-To run the game, find and run the "TbRpg2.exe" file located in the "dist" folder.
+To run the game:

+find and run the "TbRpg2.exe" file located in the "dist" folder.
 If theres a windows security popup, click on "Show more", then "Run anyway".

 ## Description